Education is not the filling of a pail,

 Waldorf education recognizes a child’s curiosity, passion and imagination ultimately drive their desire to learn.
 Its approach to teaching the “head, heart and hands,” balances cognitive and emotional intelligence, spirituality (or individuality), and physical activity through the daily rhythms of the class.

 As a result, Waldorf graduates emerge as confident, well-rounded citizens with a strong work ethic and thirst for learning — aware of their limitless potential and ready to contribute to their communities and the world.

-We invite you to join our community of parents and Waldorf-trained teachers dedicated to the love of learning.
+We invite you to join our community of parents and trained teachers dedicated to the love of life-long learning.

 Adventures abound in our awe-inspiring 7 acres of open space, tree groves, grassy knolls and bio-dynamic garden.

 Ignite a Fire

 “Education is not the filling of a pail, but the lighting of a fire.” — Plutarch

 Curiosity and the love of learning are a fire.
 Igniting and fueling that fire are our cherished task as parents and educators.

 Teaching children at the developmentally appropriate time is essential.

 At Singing Stones, we have a deep understanding and respect for each child’s developmental stages, with an environment that nurtures each individual through love, warmth, creativity, free play, joy, humor, artistic expression, and cultivated aesthetic surroundings.